GoogleCloudPlatform/core-solution-services/README.md

 ## Installing

 Please follow the [INSTALL](./INSTALL.md) guide to install the platform.
-Note we stringly suggest you use a new GCP project to do this.
-We also recommend you have the ability to update GCP Org policies.
+Note we strongly suggest you use a new GCP project to do this.
+We also recommend you have the ability to update certain policies for your GCP Organization.

 ## Development

 Please refer to the [DEVELOPMENT](./docs/DEVELOPMENT.md) guide to develop on the platform.